WilliamCXVI/pycronos-linux/README.md

-# PyCronos for Windows
+# PyCronos for Linux
-PyPi package for integrating the popular PyCronos data analysis package on Windows 11!
+PyPi package for integrating the popular PyCronos data analysis package on Linux!

 ## Build the package
 ```